Projects

 Lead: Suresh Krishna - We are starting a series of projects looking into visual perception and simple interventional possibilities in intermittent exotropes.

-3. INCF: Using markerless motion capture to drive music generation and develop neuroscientific/psychological theories of music creativity and music-movement-dance interactions.
+4. INCF - GestureCap : Markerless gesture-recognition and motion-capture Ml/AI-based tool to drive music and speech generation, and develop neuroscientific/psychological theories of music creativity and music-movement-dance interactions

 An example previous project aiming to build an open-source phone-based eye-tracker using PyTorch is here.